anisul-Islam/html-english-tutorial-project/README.md

 - What is HTML? why do we need HTML?
 - Tag, element, attribute
 - Types of tag
-  - pair tag, container tag
+  - pair tag / container tag
-  - empty tag
+  - unpair tag / empty tag
 - basic structure of HTML
 - How to inspect elements on Browser
-- Inside head tag
+- Inside head tag - set title, linking css, linking Javascript, add meta tags for SEO
 - validation for html file
 - Comments